ldmscon/ldms-rtd/docs/exercises/ldms-overview.rst

 **FIX ME**: Update the following to correctly reference the document of the parent project that was cross-referenced in conf.py (:doc:`description <parent-project:rst-file>`)

-All subproject documentation is integrated and accessible through the main site: doc:OVIS-HPC Documentation Site <ovis-hpc:index>
+All subproject documentation is integrated and accessible through the main site - OVIS-HPC Documentation Site <:>

 .. _useful_links